-The materials provide opportunities where students can explore how language functions work.
-An example of this is found in the language learning objective in each lesson of Grade 7, Course B, Volume 1, Unit 6 of the Teaching Guide.
+The materials provide opportunities for students to explore how language functions work.
+This is reflected in the language learning objective in each lesson of Grade 8, Course B, Volume 1, Unit 6 of the Teaching Guide.
 Students are asked to generate written examples for topic-related words using complete sentences.

 The materials explore how language features carry out particular language functions.
-An example of the features supporting the function can be used to extend assignments when students are asked to generate written examples for topic-related words using complete sentences.
+An example of the features supporting the function can be used to extend the example above where students are asked to generate written examples for topic-related words using complete sentences.
 The features are used to carry out the function when students are asked to respond to a question using precise words, nouns, present-tense, verbs and adjectives.
 Students are also asked to write a brief constructed response with a claim and two supporting details.